 This great modular glitch tool allows you to select from a number of interchangeable glitch effects, that convincingly mimic an 80’s VHS aesthetic.
 The parameters are infinitely adjustable and the results save easily as PNG’s from the Glitcher control panel.

 Rutt-Etra-Izer is a WebGL emulation of the classic Rutt-Etra video synthesizer.
-This demo replicates the Z-displacement and scan lines of the original, allowing you to customise and explore the artificial peaks and troughs in your browser.
+This demo replicates the Z-displacement and scan lines of the original, allowing you to customize and explore the artificial peaks and troughs in your browser.

-The second tool from Airtight Interactive on our list lets you drag and drop an image from your desktop and adjust three parameters – glitchiness, brightness and Scan Lines for quick, hi-res results.
+The second tool from Airtight Interactive on our list lets you drag and drop an image from your desktop and adjust three parameters – glitchiness, brightness, and Scan Lines for quick, hi-res results.

 With this in-browser app, you can glitch your own images by dragging an image into the browser window.
 Use the sliders in the control panel to alter the glitched parameters.
-The image updates in real time.
+The image updates in real-time.

-Glitchmap lets you adjust glitch amount, number of iterations and seed, replicating hex style databending glitch effects.
-It’s animation feature runs in real-time through a captivating, real-time randomization process that you can pause and export as JPG.
+Glitchmap lets you adjust glitch amount, number of iterations, and seed, replicating hex-style data bending glitch effects.
+Its animation feature runs in real-time through a captivating, real-time randomization process that you can pause and export as JPG.